Writing The Hard Stuff: Telling Your Story Without Wholly Losing Your Mind, Thursday, June 29th, 2023

 TAKE THIS CLASS IF:

-- You want exposure to a range of new approaches to bring to your writing practice.
+- You want to be exposed to different tools and a range of approaches for your writing practice.

 - You want an expanded sense of what is possible in your work in 2023 and beyond.